pmean/build-website/text/07/WhatImWorkingOn.md

 working with a colleague at Kansas University Medical Center to use a Bayesian model to predict the ultimate fate of the accrual process.
 I also am investigating how control charts, especially CUSUM charts can help monitor the accrual process.
-Here\'s an example
+Here's an example

 ![](../../../web/images/07/WhatImWorkingOn02.gif)

 Third, I am interested in the recent effort to publicly or privately evaluate the work of individuals or groups in health care.
-These analyses are called \"league tables\" or \"report cards\" and they stir up a lot of controversy.
+These analyses are called "league tables" or "report cards" and they stir up a lot of controversy.
 The most critical issue is risk adjustment, or the need to take into account the differing mix of patients that individual or groups might have.
-Otherwise, any comparison will be an
+Otherwise, any comparison will be an "apples to oranges" comparison.
-\"apples to oranges\" comparison.

 While the need for risk adjustment (or related approaches like risk stratification) are indeed important, what gets lost in the shuffle is